 - The previous incident was substantially similar to the present allegation;

-- Information indicates a pattern of behavior and substantial conformity with that pattern by the accused student.
+- Information indicates a pattern of behavior and substantial conformity with that pattern by the respondent.

 Not all forms of sexual misconduct will be deemed to be equally serious offenses, and the College reserves the right to impose differing sanctions, ranging from a formal warning to expulsion, depending on the severity of the offense.

-The College will consider the concerns and rights of both the complainant and the person accused of sexual misconduct.
+The College will consider the concerns and rights of both the complainant and the respondent.

 Any member of the College community found responsible for a violation of the Sex Discrimination – Sexual Misconduct Policy will be subject to disciplinary action, up to and including termination of employment if they are an employee and/or expulsion if they are a student.
 Specific disciplinary procedures may be found in the applicable handbook.

 Even if criminal justice authorities do not prosecute Elizabethtown College members, the College can pursue disciplinary action.